Toygarr/Toygarr/README.md

 ## About me
 * Studying cognition, behavior, neurobiology and neurophysiology.
-* Research for associating cognitive neuroscience and computer science in my mind to approach the cerebral problems from a different point of view.
+* Research for associating cognitive neuroscience and computer science to approach the neurodegenerative diseases from a different perspective.

 **Interests:** <br/>
 ```